-Yes, your Non-Resident award is offered up to a maximum of 4 years, or completion of a Bachelors’ Degree.
-Scholarships will automatically renew, as long as you maintain the requirements listed on your award letter.
+All Non-Resident waivers automatically renew, as long as you maintain the requirements listed on your award letter.

 Can I apply for other scholarships?

 Absolutely!
 DSU offers leadership, talent, athletic and departmental scholarships.
-However, DSU policy does not allow for the stacking of scholarships beyond the cost of resident tuition, and in some cases students must choose between awards.
-(The only exception being Athletic awards).
-You are only allowed one academic waiver per student.
+However, DSU policy does not allow for the stacking of scholarships beyond the cost of tuition, and in some cases students must choose between awards.
 Still, we recommend you to take advantage of all scholarship opportunities available, and encourage you to apply for other private scholarships from outside agencies and/or organizations.

 Can I put my scholarship on “hold” for Religious/Humanitarian Service, Military Service or Personal reasons?

-If you have a NR Presidential, University, or Full Merit, yes, but you must submit a request.
-If you have a WUE, Good Neighbor, Alumni/Legacy or Dixie Waiver, you cannot defer these but you will be given first priority upon your return to DSU (based on you meeting the GPA requirements).
-You can find the online Scholarship Deferment Form here.
+Yes, but you must submit a request by filling out the Scholarship Deferment Form.
 This form will defer your scholarship as well as your admissions to DSU if you choose to do so.
 You cannot defer a scholarship to attend another school.
 Doing so will automatically void your DSU scholarship offer.

 Do I get a probation semester if I don’t meet the requirements?